 Urdu Nouns: #1 Perfect Guide To Names

-Urdu Nouns_ling app_learn urdu_Woman Writing
+a woman writing- Urdu Nouns_ling app_learn urdu_Woman Writing

 In the Urdu language, there are two types of nouns that are formed by the two genders – masculine and feminine nouns.
 They are an integral and fundamental part of your daily conversations in Urdu.
 Nouns are the most common words you use in conversation, even as new Urdu speakers.
 This is even true for the English language and many other languages.

 As we go deeper into Urdu vocabulary, you will notice more than just the two genders; like the category of nouns under each gender, and the most important part will be to start learning how to differentiate them which is helpful.
-By the end of this page, you will learn the pronunciation of Urdu nouns too in each gender and will get familiarized with how they are spoken in Urdu.
+By the end of this article, you will learn the pronunciation of Urdu nouns too in each gender and will get familiarized with how they are spoken in Urdu.

 Classification Of Urdu Nouns